saulpw/visidata/docs/columns.md

 ## How to configure multiple columns

-Properties of columns on the source sheet can be changed by using [standard editing commands](/man#edit) on its **Columns sheet** (accessed with `C`).
+Properties of columns on the source sheet can be changed by using [standard editing commands](/man#edit) on its **Columns sheet** (accessed with `Shift+C`).
 In particular, it facilitates the selection of multiple columns, followed by utilising one of the `g`-prefixed commands to modify all of them.

 For a full list of available commands, see the [man page](/man#columns).
 Some example workflows follow.